nodeGame/NDDB/README.md

     },
 ];

-// Default view: returns items with a value
+// Default view: returns items with the value
 // of the property 'painter' !== undefined. db.view('painter');